User manual optimise:ms

 The administrator can manage the users (create and delete user accounts) by accessing the relevant option (Manage users) in Admin menu.
 In order to update or delete a user account, click on the respective entry in the list of registered user accounts in the middle panel.

-To update the password for a particular user, select the user from the list, fill in the User Information form as shown below and click Submit.
+To update the password for a particular user, select the user from the list (hover over and click on the user entry in the middle panel), fill in the User Information form as shown below and click Submit.
 Click Cancel to cancel the update.

 To withdraw admin rights for admin users, click on the tool shown below.